-Material and construction technology is dependent on availability, applicability, labour intensives, maintenance requirements and innovative use of materials.
+Material and construction technology are dependent on availability, applicability, labour intensives, maintenance requirements and innovative use of materials.
 Energy considerations are also to be adopted in the construction technology and material use.

 3.2.4.7.
-Branding/aesthetic design preferences and requirements
+BRANDING/AESTHETIC DESIGN PREFERENCES AND REQUIREMENTS